physicsml/physicsml-archive/develop/content/pages/papers.md

 transitions in both training and testing datasets and serves the purpose of validation of a machine learning algorithm.
 For larger lattice dimensions, ID-MH is not feasible as it requires knowledge of the complete configuration space.
-As such, we develop a new &quot;block-ID&quot; sampling strategy: it decomposes the given structure into square blocks with lattice dimension no greater than 5 and uses ID-MH sampling of candidate blocks.
+As such, we develop a new "block-ID" sampling strategy: it decomposes the given structure into square blocks with lattice dimension no greater than 5 and uses ID-MH sampling of candidate blocks.
 Further comparison of the performance of commonly used machine learning methods such as random forests,